AngieYHQ/tictactoe-rl/README.md

-#A mini-AlphaGo:
+## A mini-AlphaGo:

-Uses search to simulate futures
+✅ Uses search to simulate futures

-Uses learning to get smarter over time
+✅ Uses learning to get smarter over time

 ## Objective: fully runnable Python script of a simplified AlphaGo-style Tic Tac Toe agent that uses: